Decodetalkers/csharpls-extended-lsp.nvim/README.md

 First configure omnisharp as per [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig/blob/master/CONFIG.md#omnisharp).

-Then to that config add `handlers` with custom handler from this plugin.
+Then to that config add `handlers` with custom handlers from this plugin.

 ```lua
 local pid = vim.fn.getpid()